-funnyfaceking asked: What do you think about the /r/mensrights redditor named Jerry who killed himself after the SPLC labeled him a member of a hate group last month?
+funnyfaceking said: What do you think about the /r/mensrights redditor named Jerry who killed himself after the SPLC labeled him a member of a hate group last month?
 His last email to his sister said: "I do not hate anyone.
 Why do they say I hate?
 I only hate myself.
 They say that if ended my life, that it would be 1 down and 30,000 to go.
 I feel very helpless."

 I’d never heard of him before this question (being an ignorant woman and all) so googled it, and I can honestly say the story was pretty shocking.
 It’s unbelievable that people who self-identify as feminists would be so cruel and man-hating that they would drive a man to suicide.